Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 Why Taper Off Codeine?

 For many people, codeine is an introduction to opioids.
-It’s a drug doctors often reach for when their patients have pulled muscles, broken bones or sore tendons.
+It’s a drug doctors often prescribe when their patients have pulled muscles, broken bones or sore tendons.
 And researchers say more than 40% of people using opioids over the long term develop an opioid use disorder (OUD).[1]
 It’s very hard to quit using opioids after long-term use.

 Opioids change brain chemistry, and those alterations persist even when the drugs wear off.
 Between your doses, you may feel sick with flu-like symptoms and drug cravings.
 Those problems could be so strong that you’re unable to even consider quitting.